Great Moments in Aviation: Reception

-More positively, Rooney praise Remi Adefarasin's cinematography and Rachel Portman's soundtrack, as well as Ayola's acting, writing: "In the film's most naturalistic turn, Ayola is a constant pleasure to watch.
+More positively, Rooney praised Remi Adefarasin's cinematography and Rachel Portman's soundtrack, as well as Ayola's acting, writing: "In the film's most naturalistic turn, Ayola is a constant pleasure to watch.
 Unforced and appealing, she often succeeds in pulling the fanciful fireworks momentarily back down to Earth."
-The Boston Herald's Paul Sherman agrees that Ayola gives "a winning performance", and deems the film "generally charming", though is critical of Miramax's decision to hold the film's release back until 1997, change its title, and market it as a mystery rather than a romantic comedy-drama.
-Lorien Haynes, writing for the Radio Times, also praises the acting in the film, however is critical of the cross-genre approach, opining: "Unfortunately, the mixture of romance and mystery doesn't work and even the combined acting talents of Vanessa Redgrave, Jonathan Pryce, John Hurt and Dorothy Tutin can't save it."
-She deems the film "disappointing", and writes that it fails to match the success of Oranges Are Not the Only Fruit.
+The Boston Herald's Paul Sherman agreed that Ayola gives "a winning performance", and deemed the film "generally charming", though he was critical of Miramax's decision to hold the film's release back until 1997, change its title and market it as a mystery rather than a romantic comedy-drama.
+Lorien Haynes, writing for the Radio Times, also praised the acting in the film; however, she was critical of the cross-genre approach, opining: "Unfortunately, the mixture of romance and mystery doesn't work and even the combined acting talents of Vanessa Redgrave, Jonathan Pryce, John Hurt and Dorothy Tutin can't save it."
+She deemed the film "disappointing", and wrote that it fails to match the success of Oranges Are Not the Only Fruit.
 Gilbert Gerard for The Independent selected the film as recommended viewing upon its BBC Two television debut, giving the mixed review: "So much acting talent, so little substance to play with - but the 1950s are authentically enough evoked."

-David Bleiler is more positive about the film, writing in his TLA Video & DVD Guide that it "isn't some third-rate, quick-paycheck hack job mystery which the advertising suggests."
-He calls it "an unusual, rewarding drama [...]
+David Bleiler was more positive about the film, writing in his TLA Video & DVD Guide that it "isn't some third-rate, quick-paycheck hack job mystery which the advertising suggests."
+He called it "an unusual, rewarding drama [...]
 Well-written by Jeanette Winterson and directed with just the right amount of sensitivity and humor by Kidron".
-Bleiler states that the cast are "stellar", Ayola is "radiant", and the revelatory scene between Angela and Gwendolyne is "wonderful", asserting: "Although slight, this is a perfect film for a nice, quiet evening at home".
-Alison Darren in her Lesbian Film Guide is also positive, asserting that: "Great Moments in Aviation is a little gem of a British film".
-She describes the resolution of the lesbian storyline as "a golden scene, beautifully photographed and exceptionally well paced", and asserts that "For women of a certain age, this may be the most heart-rending (not to say, inspirational) depiction of a coming-out moment ever seen on screen.
+Bleiler stated that the cast are "stellar", Ayola is "radiant", and the revelatory scene between Angela and Gwendolyne is "wonderful", asserting: "Although slight, this is a perfect film for a nice, quiet evening at home".
+Alison Darren in her Lesbian Film Guide was also positive, asserting that: "Great Moments in Aviation is a little gem of a British film".
+She described the resolution of the lesbian storyline as "a golden scene, beautifully photographed and exceptionally well paced", and asserted that "For women of a certain age, this may be the most heart-rending (not to say, inspirational) depiction of a coming-out moment ever seen on screen.
 Whimsical, comic, dramatic and gentle."